IBRHUB/Windows-Tweaks/README.md

 [Watch the video tutorial here] soon

 # 🌐 Community
-Join the [IBRPRIDE Discord](https://discord.gg/ibrpride-961025296088301648) to connect with others interested in tweaking and optimizing their systems.
+Join the [IBR HUB Discord](https://discord.gg/ibrpride-961025296088301648) to connect with others interested in tweaking and optimizing their systems.